aaryangupta/pygmy-dev/tools/vtr-verilog-to-routing/doc/src/vtr/tasks.rst

     For instance with ``circuit_list_add=my_circuit.v`` or ``circuit_list_add=my_circuit.blif``, the flow would look for an SDC file named ``my_circuit.sdc`` within the specified ``sdc_dir``.

+* **includes_dir**:  Directory path to benchmark _include_ files

+    Absolute path or relative to ``$VTR_ROOT/vtr_flow/``.

+    Note: Multiple `includes_dir` are NOT allowed in a task config file.

+* **include_list_add**: A path to an `include` file, which is relative to `includes_dir`

+    Multiple `include_list_add` can be provided.

+    `include` files could act as the top module complementary, like definitions, memory initialization files, macros or sub-modules.

+    Note: Only `include` files, written in supported HDLs by each frontend, are synthesized.
+The others are only copied to the destination folder.

+    Note: `include` files will be shared among all benchmark circuits in the task config file.

 * **pass_requirements_file**: :ref:`vtr_pass_requirements` file.

     Absolute path or relative to ``$VTR_ROOT/vtr_flow/parse/pass_requirements/`` or ``$VTR_ROOT/vtr_flow/tasks/<task_name>/config/``